The Ugly Duckling Transforms…

 The enamel coating of this movement increases the price as well as the collectable status of the watch (I hid it immediately, to avoid any risk of scratching, but a photo will be shown at the end), and so our goal is to make sure the movement will not need to be taken apart again by doing so ourselves, and bringing it back to life.

 First up, we need to disassemble the movement until we reach the cogs, removing all parts until we are left with just the base of the movement.
 Ordinary movements are cleaned with ultrasonic washing, but new techniques like that won’t work on this piece, so instead we need to put it in petrol for 1o minutes and then clean it thoroughly with a tooth brush dipped in jewellery cleaning solution and some tooth cleaning powder (rare stuff these days).

-With a little bit of magic, the oil disappears, now the metal is shiny and there is a “perlace”(pearl grain).
+With a little bit of magic, the oil disappears, and the metal is shiny again.
+There is a ‘perlace’ visible (pearl grain).

 Now the numerals and hallmarks are much more visible, and the light and shadows reflect off the surface.